MicrosoftDocs/ATADocs/ATPDocs/cas-isp-weak-cipher.md

 ## How do I use this security assessment to improve my organizational security posture?

-1. Review the security assessment for weak cipher usage.
+1. Review the suggested improvement action for weak cipher usage.
     ![Review weak cipher usage assessment.](media/cas-isp-weak-cipher-2.png)
 1. Research why the identified clients and servers are using weak ciphers.
 1. Remediate the issues and disable use of RC4 and/or other weak ciphers (such as DES/3DES).